-State DOTs are always looking for ways to better prepare for winter storms/seasons but this is a difficult proposition as tools or software programs to provide this kind of information are not commonplace.
+State DOTs are always looking for ways to better prepare for winter storms/seasons, but this is a difficult proposition because tools and software programs to provide this kind of information are not commonplace.

 This project modified this tool to make it more useful to state DOTs as they prepare for future winter storms/seasons.

-Was to expand on the current AWSSI Tool to add more stations and provide features to allow for winter severity projections and connect winter severity to winter maintenance costs.
+The objective of this project was to expand on the current AWSSI tool to add more stations and provide features to allow for winter severity projections and connect winter severity to winter maintenance costs.

 A simple tool that states can use to conduct their own calculations in order to relate storm severity to other factors, such as winter maintenance costs.

 The final webinar took place on February 26, 2019.